smatechnologies/opcon-deploy-docs/docs/installation.md

 Used with diagram feature and defines the location of the created .dot and .pdf files.

+### devOpsOrganization

+Used with DevOps integration and consists of the Organization name.

+### devOpsToken

+Used with DevOps integration and consists of the PAT (Personal Access Token) of the user that is allowed to access the data in the DevOps repository.

 ## Sample Deploy Client Configuration File

 ```